codeforkjeff/bedrock-sdxl/README.md

 ## Usage

 Single text prompt.
-A default seed is calculated using your machine ID, so the hash in your filename will be different.
+The truncated sha hash at the end of the filename is calculated on the set of request parameters, including a random seed based on your machine ID.
+So the hash in your filename will be different.
 The image will open on your computer if `xdg-open` is available.

 ```console
 $ ./bedrock-sdxl.py -p "a swimming duck"